 While it’s been revealed that this isn’t Nordstrom’s only rule for employees, they do take it seriously.
 Trusting their associates and giving them the autonomy to handle situations how they see fit creates a strong and positive relationship between staff and the company.
 This leads to high levels of engagement and a real desire for frontline associates to succeed and perform well in their roles.

-How does Nordstrom ensure that their associates have good judgement?
+How does Nordstrom ensure that their associates have good judgment?
 They hire and train according to their culture, sticking to their core values of trust, respect, communication, loyalty, empathy, and humility.
-They look for associates that display these characteristics, and train all employees (including managers) to uphold them, making for a great work environment.
+They look for associates that display these characteristics and train all employees (including managers) to uphold them, making for a great work environment.

 From providing on-site child care, to their policy that employees must surf when the waves are good (yes, even during work hours) – Patagonia understands that accommodating for your employees’ needs and passions is the best way create a great employee experience.
 While employee accommodation helps foster productivity and improved morale, the best employee motivator is instilling trust.

 Patagonia’s founder, Yvon Chouinard’s key to a happy and productive workforce is to “hire the people you trust, who are passionate about their job, passionate about what they’re doing.
 Just leave them alone, and they’ll get the job done.”
 Granting autonomy and independence to the right type of workers allows for a better work environment and, in turn, happier employees.